greg-raven/Uncommon-Sense/_drafts/staging.md

 It is the duty of a citizen in a free country not to fit into society, but to make society.
 John Holt

 Education ... now seems to me perhaps the most authoritarian and dangerous of all the social inventions of mankind.
-It is the deepest foundation of the modern slave state, in which most people feel themselves to be nothing but producers, consumers, spectators, and 'fans,' driven more and more, in all parts of their lives, by greed, envy, and fear.
-My concern is not to improve 'education' but to do away with it, to end the ugly and antihuman business of people-shaping and to allow and help people to shape themselves.
+It is the deepest foundation of the modern slave state, in which most people feel themselves to be nothing but producers, consumers, spectators, and "fans," driven more and more, in all parts of their lives, by greed, envy, and fear.
+My concern is not to improve "education" but to do away with it, to end the ugly and antihuman business of people-shaping and to allow and help people to shape themselves.
 John Holt

 People who make careers out of helping others --- sometimes at great sacrifice, often not --- usually don't like to hear that those others might get along fine, might even get along better, without their help.
 John Holt